ncatlab/nlab-content/pages/7/0/4/4/4407/content.md

 A proof using [[differential topology]]:

 * [[John Milnor]]; pp. 8--9 in: _Topology from the differential viewpoint_, Princeton University Press (1997) &lbrack;[ISBN:9780691048338](https://press.princeton.edu/books/paperback/9780691048338/topology-from-the-differentiable-viewpoint), [pdf](https://www.maths.ed.ac.uk/~v1ranick/papers/milnortop.pdf)&rbrack;

+A [[constructive mathematics|constructive]] proof of the fundamental theorem of algebra for any [[sequentially Cauchy complete space|Cauchy complete]] [[Archimedean ordered field]]:

+* {#GWZ00} Herman Geuvers, Freek Wiedijk, Jan Zwanenburg, *A Constructive Proof of the Fundamental Theorem of Algebra without using the Rationals*, TYPES '00: Selected papers from the International Workshop on Types for Proofs and Programs, Pages 96 - 111, 08 December 2000 &lbrack;[web](https://dl.acm.org/doi/10.5555/646540.696038), [pdf](https://www.cs.ru.nl/F.Wiedijk/pubs/kneser.pdf)&rbrack;

 A [[constructive mathematics|constructive]] proof of a variant using finite multisets of complex numbers: